colton gill portrait baby toddler teen collage-w

 colton in pool with mom, diane, and resting

-A lot of people worked very diligently to support Colton’s very involved health routine.
-Making sure he got into his stander (which allowed him to weight bear) sometimes twice a day, helping with food, fundraising, finances, personal support.
+A lot of people worked diligently to support Colton’s very involved health routine.
+Making sure he got into his stander (which allowed him to weight bear) sometimes twice a day, helping with food, fundraising, finances, and personal support were all ways that people supported Colton.
 Colton brought out the best in us, and showed everyone what they were made of.

 Please consider making a donation… making a difference.